-My coat of arms assumed in 2016 rendered by Mr. Quentin Peacock.
+My coat of arms as rendered by Mr. Quentin Peacock.
 It is inspired on the historic Sotomayor coat of arms, which encompass the three checkered bars with the black girdles in-between.
 My added elements are the pale, the two pair of quills (published historian) and the book (my love for research).
 The lion and golden sword represent my noble ancestors in Puerto Rico, and the moto "Incipit Successus A Potestate Voluntatis" is Latin for "success begins with willforce." [© Each individual element of these Arms has been drawn by Quentin Peacock and may only be used by the intended recipient.
 They must not be altered, rearranged or used individually or in part to produce any other artwork without written permission.]

 A simplistic verions of my coat of arms rendered by Mr. Quentin Peacock.
 Registro International de Armas Gentilicias, November 25, 2016, #834©.
 Its reproduction is prohibited.
 The three checkered bars with the black girdles in-between are the traditional arms of the Sotomayor.
 My added elements are the pale, the two pair of quills (published historian) and the book (my love for research).